Agora: Trust Less and Open More in Verification for Confidential Computing

 \subsubsection{Smart Contract and Blockchain}

-A blockchain is a decentralized ledger that chronicles every transaction that has ever transpired across its network.
+A blockchain is a decentralized ledger that chronicles every transaction that transpired across its network.
 This ledger is replicated and distributed among all network participants.
 Smart contracts are programs housed within the blockchain, set to execute automatically once certain preset conditions are met.
 They leverage the fault tolerance and high availability afforded by the blockchain, permitting individual nodes to interact with the deployed smart contracts and verify their states.
-Systems like Ethereum~\cite{buterin2014next} have showcased the versatility of smart contracts across various applications, but they also grapple with considerable limitations, notably restricted yet costly computational capacity.
-For instance, Ethereum imposes a block gas limit of 30 million~\cite{ethereumgas}, infallibly declining any transaction surpassing it.
+Systems like Ethereum~\cite{wood2014ethereum} have showcased the versatility of smart contracts across various applications.